 Industrial designers are usually part of a team that includes engineers, marketing specialists, production personnel, sales representatives, and sometimes, top manufacturing managers.
 Before the design process actually begins, market research or surveys may be conducted that analyze how well a product is performing, what its market share is, and how well competitors' products are doing.
 Also, feasibility studies may be conducted to determine whether an existing design should be changed or a new product created to keep or gain market share.

 Once a determination is made to create a new design, an industrial designer is assigned to the project.
 The designer reviews study results and meets with other design team members to develop a concept.
 The designer studies the features of the proposed product as well as the material requirements and manufacturing costs and requirements.
 Several designs are sketched and other team members are consulted.

-In some cases, a model or prototype may be built; however, computer-aided design programs now allow engineers to test design features before this stage.
+In some cases, a model or prototype may be built; however, CAD programs now allow engineers to test design features before this stage.
 Engineers test for performance, strength, durability, and other factors to ensure that a product actually performs as planned and meets all safety and industrial standards.
 If any part of a product fails to meet test standards, the design is sent back to the industrial designer for revisions.